markomitranic/Epidemic-Poker/README.md

 ### Scaling
 Since docker-compose does not support scaling or autoscaling anymore, the only way to scale the number of GS instances/shards is to duplicate the GS service blocks within the docker-compose configuration.
 If you are omitting docker-compose in favor of using Docker CLI directly, you can spin up multiple shards manually, but you must add the appropriate and unique shard names to each one, via `SHARD_NAME` vars.
 As a future prospect, a superpowered orchestrator like k8s or terraform can be implemented, and should be able to handle scaling without any changes to the codebase.

+In this example, i have manually set up two shards with a round robin balancing.
+The balancing is only performed during room creation.

 *Nginx load-balancing*